By Keiter CPAs

-On July 2nd, via the White House Blog and the Treasury Blog, the Administration announced that the Affordable Care Act’s (ACA’s) mandatory employer and insurer reporting requirements will be postponed for one year to January 1, 2015.
+On July 2, 2013, via the White House Blog and the Treasury Blog, the Administration announced that the Affordable Care Act’s (ACA’s) mandatory employer and insurer reporting requirements will be postponed for one year to January 1, 2015.
 What does this mean?
-For 2014, large employers (generally those with 50 or more full time workers) will not be required to: 1) provide full time employees with health insurance, 2) will not have to fulfill governmental reporting requirements, and 3) will not be assessed any of the Affordable Care Act’s penalties.
+For 2014, large employers (generally those with 50 or more employees will not be required to: 1) provide full time employees with health insurance, 2) will not have to fulfill governmental reporting requirements, and 3) will not be assessed any of the Affordable Care Act’s penalties.

 No other provisions of the ACA will be effected by this postponement.
 The Obama Administration still plans to open the health insurance exchanges on October 1, 2013 and the individual mandate will still be in effect for 2014.